cltl/wsd-dynamic-sense-vector/diary-minh.md

 5. [x] for 25 Oct: list of all experiments for the reproduction paper
 6. [x] save models of every epoch (instead of only the best one)
 6. [x] Read more about label propagation (Zhou et al. 2004)
+7. [ ] Hyperparameter tuning of label propagation
+8. [ ] Training creates a lot of models, how to reduce it?
+9. [ ] Send code+data to Jacopo to run
+10. [ ] Polish the paper
+11. [ ] Use the same dev set for different sizes of the data.